 Is your small business return policy doing what it has to do for your customers?

 How a small business handles customers' complaints and store returns defines its customer service.
 It shows whether or not that company "gets" that customer service is not just about making a sale but about nurturing a relationship, a relationship that a small business keeps sweet by making a customer's every experience with the company a positive experience.
 Good relationships with customers build positive word-of-mouth about your business.
 For retail stores that are competing with online businesses, keeping customers happy is more important than ever.

-To make the return of goods a positive customer experience, you need to be sure both your small business return policy and your return process match your customer service goals.
+To do this, you need to be sure both your small business return policy and your return process match your customer service goals.
 These tips for handling store returns will ensure you're providing customer service rather than disservice.

 Customer Service Tips: Before the Product Return

 What is the right small business return policy?
 One that gives the customers what they want.
 Figuring out what they want when it comes to product return isn't rocket science; customers want the same thing that you and I want when we try to return something we've bought - to be able to return something and get our money back without a hassle.
 They want returning a product to be simple and fast.